buzzware/cascade/README.md

 9. Supports almost any API server(s) through your own implementation of abstract interfaces
 10. Insulation of application logic from server irregularities and changes

+### Features

+1. "freshness" option to determine whether to get data from either a cache or the server
+2. "fallback freshness" option to silently fallback to a cached data when unable to reach the server
+3. "hold" option to mark retrieved records for downloading and preservation offline even when caches are cleared